 Let it be renounced, then, by whoever cannot rejoin at its horizon the subjectivity of his time.
 For how could he possibly make his being the axis of so many lives if he knew nothing of the dialectic that engages him with these lives in a symbolic movement?
 Let him be well acquainted with the whorl into which his period draws him in the continued enterprise of Babel, and let him be aware of his function as interpreter in the discord of languages.
-As for the darkness of the mundus around which the immense tower is coiled, let him leave to the mystic vision the task of seeing in it the putrescent serpent of life raised on an everlasting rod.117
+As for the darkness of the mundus around which the immense tower is coiled, let him leave to the mystic vision the task of seeing in it the putrescent serpent of life raised on an everlasting rod.

 I may be permitted a laugh if these remarks are accused of turning the meaning of Freud's work away from the biological basis he would have wished for it towards the cultural references with which it is shot through.
 I do not want to preach to you the doctrine of factor b, designating the first, nor of factor c, designating the second.
 All I have tried to do is to remind you of the misconstrued a, b, c of the structure of language, and to teach you to spell once again the forgotten b-a, ba, of speech.
-118 for it is by way of this gift that all reality has come to man and it is by his continued act that he maintains it.